 Pops of Color

-Even though I lean towards neutrals with my outdoor decor, I never shy away from fun pops of color.
-Bright yellow, oranges and blues can make gorgeous additions to your outdoor landscape.
-Planting flowers is also a great way to get color in the mix.
+Often people tend to lean toward neutrals for outdoor decor, but that doesn't mean you need to shy away from pops of color.
+Mimic the sunshine and sky with bright yellows, oranges, and blues for a gorgeous addition to your outdoor landscape.
+Planting flowers is also a simple way to get color into the mix.

-When the sun is too hot to handle, have a cover up available to pull over head for shade.
-Invest in a tent, curtains or taught piece of canvas will do the trick.
+When the sun is too hot to handle, have a cover-up available to pull overhead for shade.
+Invest in a tent, or curtains or a taut piece of canvas will do the trick.